calebjyang/AAConnect/docs/PRD.md

 - "I want to manage apartment membership." ✅
 - "I want to keep the hangout wall clean and up-to-date." ✅
 - "I want better carpool matching that considers grade and gender for community building." ✅
+- "I want to manage user accounts and roles." 🚧 (planned)
+- "I want to view analytics and usage statistics." 🚧 (planned)

 ---